 I haven’t thought about this for years, but when I read “The World’s Greatest Goldbeater,” Craftsmanship Quarterly’s profile of Marino Menegazzo, the Venetian master of handmade gold leaf, it all came back.

 In those days, it was common for European craftsmen to be recruited by high-end shops to handle the old-world finesse of the decorative arts.
 These included stenciling, trompe l’oeil (a painting technique that makes objects appear to be 3-D); faux designs such as Strié (another painting technique that simulates the natural lines in materials such as fabric or wood); and of course, the delicate work of applying gold leaf.
 The masters of these crafts were mostly from Germany and Holland.

 The principle danger was our own breath, so we wore dust masks.
 As the leaf was brushed into nooks and crannies, the excess floated onto our staging equipment, or the floor.
-I remember hearing that we applied over $50,000 of leaf in that one room, in 1980 dollars.
-The cleanup boy saved the dust that he gleaned from beneath our staging – supposedly ending up with $2,000 worth of gold dust at the end of the job.
+I remember hearing that we applied more than $50,000-worth of leaf in that one room (in 1980 dollars).
+The cleanup boy saved the dust that he gleaned from beneath our staging — supposedly ending up with $2,000-worth of gold dust at the end of the job.

 Charlie Plant has worked as an advisor, teacher, and principal since the inception of Big Picture Learning, a 20-year-old public-school reform movement that is striving to elevate respect and support for students who love working with their hands.
 Big Picture Learning is now partnering with Harbor Freight Tools for Schools to help the trades to be “understood as just as viable, valued, and authentic a career pathway as college.”
 The Craftsmanship Initiative and Big Picture Learning are currently exploring partnership opportunities.